10 Tasks Cruise Pros Do on the Last Cruise Day

 Sadly, “all good things come to an end,” and that’s especially true when you know your cruise will soon be over.
 Knowing what you must do before disembarkation day will reduce your stress and enable you to get the most out of your last 24 hours.
 THAT is “cruising like a pro.”

-Nine chores may sound like a lot, but some may not apply to you.
-If you are aware of them, you can be organized to complete them quickly.
-My goal with this post is to prepare you so you can squeeze every last bit of fun out of that last day and night, enabling you to get the most of what you want out of your vacation budget.
+Ten chores may sound like a lot, but some may not apply to you.
+Knowing these cruise hacks, you can be organized to complete them quickly.
+My goal with this post is to prepare you so you can squeeze every last bit of fun out of that last day and night, enabling you to get the most of what you want out of your vacation.
 THAT also is “cruising like a pro.”

 Be better prepared for your disembarkation, luggage service, and other details and opportunities by reviewing materials that your cabin steward or butler previously put into your cabin or suite.
 Look this morning to see if there are any papers that you may have missed.
 You may find helpful tips or possibly have overlooked something that you will now have to have corrected.